-The total flight duration from PHL to EWR is 30 minutes.
+The total flight duration from BWI to Berwyn, PA is 30 minutes.

-This is the average in-air flight time (wheels up to wheels down on the runway) based on actual flights taken over the past year.
+This is the average in-air flight time (wheels up to wheels down on the runway) based on actual flights taken over the past year, including routes like BWI to PHL.
 It covers the entire time on a typical commercial flight including take-off and landing.

 If you're planning a trip, you should also factor in extra time for the plane to pull back from the gate and taxi to the runway, as well as reaching the destination gate after landing.
-If you include this extra time on the tarmac, the average total elapsed time from gate to gate flying from PHL to EWR is 1 hour.
+If you include this extra time on the tarmac, the average total elapsed time from gate to gate flying from BWI to Berwyn, PA is 1 hour, 1 minute.

 If you're booking a flight, make sure you check the scheduled departure and arrival times.
 You should also factor in airport wait times and possible equipment or weather delays.
-If you're trying to figure out what time you'll arrive at the destination, you may want to see if there's a time difference between PHL and EWR.
+If you're trying to figure out what time you'll arrive at the destination, you may want to see if there's a time difference between BWI and Berwyn, PA.

-The calculation of flight time is based on the straight line distance from PHL to EWR ("as the crow flies"), which is about 80 miles or 129 kilometers.
+The calculation of flight time is based on the straight line distance from BWI to Berwyn, PA ("as the crow flies"), which is about 89 miles or 143 kilometers.

-Your trip begins at Philadelphia International Airport in Philadelphia, Pennsylvania.
+Your trip begins at Baltimore/Washington International Thurgood Marshall Airport in Baltimore, Maryland.

-Your flight direction from PHL to EWR is Northeast (45 degrees from North).
+Your flight direction from BWI to Berwyn, PA is Northeast (47 degrees from North).

 The flight time calculator measures the average flight duration between points.
 It uses the great circle formula to compute the travel mileage.